Tenancy Consents policy

 5.2 Assignment/exchange

-5.2.1 We will encourage tenancy exchanges as a means of enabling mobility for tenants.
+5.2.1 We will encourage Mutual exchanges as a means of enabling mobility for tenants.

-5.2.3 We will provide colleagues with clear guidance on statutory and non statutory rights, on reasonable grounds for refusal, and and on the appropriate processes for assignment.
+5.2.3 We will provide colleagues with clear guidance on statutory and non-statutory rights, on reasonable grounds for refusal, and on the appropriate processes for assignment.

-5.2.4 We will not normally approve assignments of tenancies other than exchanges: however, where such an assignment will prevent homelessness we will consider individual circumstances sympathetically
+5.2.5 We will not normally approve assignments of tenancies other than exchanges: however, where such an assignment is included in the tenancy agreement we will consider giving consent for this only if it will prevent homelessness

-5.2.5 Where leases require our consent this is either a formality, or protects our rights to recover funds or nominate occupiers.
+5.2.6 Where leases require our consent this is either a formality or protects our rights to recover funds or nominate occupiers.
 We will not withhold consent unreasonably.

 5.3 Changes from joint tenancy to sole tenancy and vice versa